BGI-Qingdao/Symbiont-Screener/README.md

 Raising an issue is always recommended.

-Email to xumengyang@genomics.com, guolidong@genomics.com, and qiyanwei1@genomics.cn
+Email to xumengyang@genomics.cn, guolidong@genomics.cn, and qiyanwei1@genomics.cn

 ## Enjoy